Hoppers F.C.

-Hoppers Football Club is an Antiguan football club playing in the Antigua and Barbuda Premier Division.
+Hoppers Football Club is an Antiguan professional football club playing in the Antigua and Barbuda Premier Division.
 It is based in Greenbay.

 History

 The Greenbay Hoppers FC is a nonprofit organization which was formed over 40 years ago.
-One of the founders, Mr. Londel Benjamin who was President until 2009, along with fathers, grandfathers and uncles of present players organized a football team from the Greenbay community.
+One of the founders, Mr. Londel Benjamin, who was president until 2009, along with fathers, grandfathers and uncles of present players organized a football team from the Greenbay community.

 Greenbay Hoppers FC took part in the CFU Club Championship in an attempt to qualify for the CONCACAF Champions Cup.